Pat Proctor

-Pat Proctor is a Kansas State Representative, representing the 41st House District (Fort Leavenworth and Leavenworth, Kansas).
+Pat Proctor (born 1971/1972) is a Kansas State Representative, representing the 41st House District (Fort Leavenworth and Leavenworth, Kansas).
 He was first elected in November 2020.
+In April 2025, he announced his candidacy to serve as Kansas Secretary of State.

-Pat Proctor is also a retired United States Army colonel from Leavenworth, Kansas.
+Pat Proctor is also a retired United States Army colonel.
+Upon retirement from the Army he settled in Leavenworth, Kansas.
 Proctor is a graduate of the School of Advanced Military Studies.
 Proctor most recently deployed to Jordan as a battalion commander.
 In 2009, he deployed as the operations officer for Task Force Patriot (2nd Battalion, 32nd Field Artillery) to Saddam Hussein's hometown of Tikrit, Iraq.
-In 2007, Proctor worked as part of the Joint Strategic Assessment Team, a team of diplomats, military theorists, and intellectuals assembled by Gen. David Petraeus and Ambassador Ryan Crocker to develop the strategy for post-surge Iraq.
+In 2007, Proctor worked as part of the Joint Strategic Assessment Team, a team of diplomats, military theorists, and intellectuals assembled by Gen. David Petraeus and Ambassador Ryan Crocker and led by Col. H.R.
+McMaster to develop the strategy for post-surge Iraq.

 Proctor is an assistant professor of homeland security at Wichita State University.

 Writings

 Since 2008, Proctor has been an active freelance writer.
 He has been published in the US Army War College journal, Parameters, and online at StrategyPage.com and Armchair General.
 He just completed work on his fourth book, Lessons Unlearned: The U.S. Army's Role in Creating the Forever-Wars in Afghanistan and Iraq.
 This book will be published by the University of Missouri Press in February 2020.